Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 • Does this “oneness” mean you can’t have individuality within your marriage?

-“MYTH 2: THE GOAL OF MARRIED LIFE IS TO GET MY MATE TO SUBMIT TO MY WAY OF THINKING.
 Men have memorized, ‘Wives, submit to your husbands.’
 But the preceding verse is ‘Submit to one another out of reverence for Christ.’
 That is followed with the 3 verses on the role of the wife and 9 verses on how men are to love their wives as Christ loved the church.

 “Marriage is an exercise in learning to submit even when we don’t feel like it.
-Knecht adds, ‘If your marriage is a tug of war, drop your end of the rope, so your spouse can win.
+Dr. Knecht adds, ‘If your marriage is a tug of war, drop your end of the rope, so your spouse can win.
 Submission is the most demanding, most difficult and most important assignment in the school called marriage.
-It is giving up of rights.’”
+It is giving up of rights.'”

 • Read Ephesians 5 together and discuss what the Bible says about submission.